cathyhuangli/Deep-Learning-Exploration-on-Weather-Data-Project/README.md

-# Using Neural Networks for time series prediction
+# Neural Networks for time series prediction
 In this project, I have applied CNN, RNN, TensorFlow, Keras using Python, implemented basic neural models for the data, and then fine tuned on the selected models.

 ## Neural Network Architecture Experiment